Simon Smith FCCA explains the phases of growth and the emotional journey of running an early stage business.

-This is the initial frantic period, you'll have a new product or service that you're bringing to the market.
-It will be both a very exciting as the possibilities seem endless but also an anxious period with so much time, effort and money riding on it.
+This is the initial frantic period, you'll have a new product or service and you'll be trying to build a profitable business starting from scratch.
+It will be very exciting as the possibilities seem endless but also an anxious period with so much time, effort and money riding on it.

 Your decision making will tend to be very quick only to then become more delayed as apprehension over the potential consequences sets in.
 Your prime focus will be on ideas that generate more sales and moving the business into growth.